 Boulder Shelter for the Homeless

 Although known for providing up to 160 beds each night and hot meals, the Boulder Shelter for the Homeless is actually Housing Focused and is committed to the idea of leveraging its efforts and resources to effect as many exits from homelessness as possible.
-Housing Focus is an approach that prioritizes breaking the cycle of homelessness by focusing on any available assistance and intervention that leads to a stable place to live, as quickly as possible.
+Housing Focus is an approach that prioritizes breaking the cycle of homelessness by focusing on any available assistance and intervention that leads to a safe and stable place to live, as quickly as possible.

 How Housing Focused Shelter Works